okta/terraform-provider-okta/website/docs/r/app_swa.html.markdown

 page_title: 'Okta: okta_app_swa'
 sidebar_current: 'docs-okta-resource-app-swa'
 description: |-
-  Creates an SWA Application.
+  Creates a SWA Application.
 ---

 # okta_app_swa

-Creates an SWA Application.

-This resource allows you to create and configure an SWA Application.
+This resource allows you to create and configure a SWA Application.

 ## Example Usage